You can easily add new entries to a List or replace the entire contents of a List in one step by importing the new items in a text file.

 Upon receiving a item to add to a List or a term to query, SuppressionList will take the following steps:

-- Strip all whitespace from the query string
+- Strip leading and trailing whitespace from the query string

 - Downcase all characters in the query string